 With Thanksgiving coming up, it’s time to think about things we’re grateful for.
 RIPR political analyst Scott MacKay says we can all be thankful that Rhode Island’s unemployment rate is down to its lowest in years.
 But the "Smallest State’s" economy still faces some big hurdles.
-(Advance copy of commentary scheduled to air Monday).

 The cliché is that Rhode Island is the first state in and the last out of a recession.
 That has again been the case in emerging from the doldrums of the economic downturn that ended in 2010.

 There is good news – the state has recovered more than 93 percent of the nearly 40,000 jobs lost in the recession sparked by the Wall Street crash of 2008.
 The unemployment rate has declined from 9 percent in 2013 to 4.2 percent today, which is at the national rate.

 Yet, while manufacturing has flourished around the country in the last year, Rhode Island’s manufacturing employment has been stagnant.
 There are some bright spots: submarine building at Quonset and expansion at smaller technology firms such as Cranston-based TACO, which last week purchased a leading Swiss tech company.

 United States manufacturers have added 156,000 workers since last November.
 That’s a turnaround compared to thousands of manufacturing jobs lost the year before.
 Rhode Island manufacturing continues to lag.
 The state had 46,000 manufacturing positions in 2008; that figure is down now to about 40,000.
 The state has lost nearly 4,000 jobs in the just the last three months.

 Some of the manufacturing decline has been replaced by jobs in tourism and related industries, says John Simmons, executive director of the Rhode Island Public Expenditure Council.
 Those positions don’t pay as well as manufacturing, and the benefits tend not to be as generous.